 How to Host the Perfect Picnic: Picnic Tips and Recipes

-Looking to host the perfect picnic during this spring’s upcoming heatwave?
+Looking to host the perfect picnic during the heatwave?
 Up your al fresco dining game with these top tips and recipes from Adam Smith, executive chef at Coworth Park.

 Adam Smith’s Picnic Tips